ml6team/fondant/docs/guides/build_a_simple_dataset.md

 ### 2. A reusable transform component

-Our pipeline has successfully loaded the dataset from HuggingFace.
+Our dataset contains the dataset from HuggingFace.
 One of these columns, `url`, directs us to the original source of the images.
 To access and utilise these images directly, we must download each of them.